roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight, we are at 3018 (+385) cases and 136 (29) deaths.
 Are deaths starting to accelerate?

+### Saturday, April the 4th

+Today was relatively uneventful, thanksfully.

+As of tonight, we are at 3094 (+76) cases and 144 (8) deaths.
+Virus taking a weekend break?

 To be continued...